ephs/core-ng/README.md

 ## Setup
 ---
+Have `npm` (node.js) and Angular (`npm install -g @angular/cli`) installed then, in the repository:

+`npm install && ng serve`

+to get a dev enviornment up and running.

-You can build an Angular app using the *ng build --prod* command.
+You can build an Angular app using the `ng build --prod` command.
 I'll hopefully have some .zip releases of this soon.

 ## Credit
 ---